 There is one annual deadline for EMBO Advanced Fellowships.

 All applications are examined by the EMBO Fellowships Office to ensure that they are complete and eligible.
-Receipt of complete applications will be acknowledged via email within two weeks of the application deadline.
+Receipt of complete applications will be acknowledged via email within four weeks of the application deadline.

 First round of evaluation: Pre-screening